IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ### Step 2.
 Mount the network share on your source server
 {: #mount-network-share}

-To mount the network share:

 1. In the Common Tasks wizard, click **View Network Shares** to display the network shares view.
 2. Close the Common Tasks wizard, and then right-click the network share name to view a list of options.
-3. From the list of options, click **View Mount Command** to review mount information for the share.
+3. Click **View Mount Command** to review mount information for the share.
 4. Mount the share on your source server by using the specified commands.

    ![Mounting the share](/images/MountCommand.png)

-   Be sure to specify the IP address that corresponds to the 10 Gigabit Ethernet (10GbE) port on the device.
+   Be sure to specify the IP address that corresponds to the 10GbE port on the device.
    To allow for greater efficiency in data transmission, [jumbo frames ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Jumbo_frame){:new_window} are enabled by default on the 10GbE device ports.
 You can change this setting for your device by using the [Modify Network Port ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://wiki.osnexus.com/index.php?title=Network_Port_Modify) option in the user interface.
    {: note}

 ### Step 3.
 Copy the data onto the network share
 {: #copy-data}

-To complete the data transfer:

 1. Copy your data onto the network share.

-2. In the Common Tasks wizard, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10GB link.
+2. In the Common Tasks wizard, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10Gb link.

     ![View activity](/images/NetworkPerf.png)